tldr-pages/tldr/pages/linux/lrzip.md

 # lrzip

 > A large file compression program.

-- Compress a directory with LZMA compression:

-`lrztar {{directory}}`

-- Decompress a directory that used the above:

-`lrzuntar {{directory.tar.lrz}}`
+See also `lrunzip`, `lrztar`, `lrzuntar`.

 - Compress a file with LZMA - slow compression, fast decompression:

 `lrzip {{filename}}`

+- Compress a file with BZIP2 - good middle ground for compression/speed:

+`lrzip -b {{filename}}`

-- Compress with ZPAQ - extreme compression, but slow:
+- Compress with ZPAQ - extreme compression, but very slow:

 `lrzip -z {{filename}}`